How to adopt a rescue dog

 Considering things like the age of the dog and their breed is vital to ensuring you’re able to care for them properly.

-Making sure your home is fit for a dog is an important first step but things like regular exercise, good diet and veterinary check-ups are vital to ensuring their long-term health and happiness – as well as giving them plenty of love and attention.
+Making sure your home is fit for a dog is an important first step, but things like regular exercise, good diet and veterinary check-ups – as well as giving them plenty of love and attention are vital to ensuring their long-term health and happiness.

-Other areas that need to be addressed by all responsible pet owners include microchipping your dog, getting the correct inoculations and the right dog insurance.
+Other areas that need to be addressed by all responsible pet owners include microchipping your dog, displaying a dog tag with all necessary ID on its collar, getting the correct inoculations and the right dog insurance.